MohammadMZ-Taj/divar_script/README.md

 python3 telebot.py
 ```

-Then load the web page on your browser.
-Set your own configurations and press on the search bottom.
+Then load the web page on your browser on `127.0.0.1:5000`.
+Set your configurations and press on the search bottom.

-### Proxies
-You can set proxies in `config.py`.